Intercollegiate Rowing Association: Ten Eyck Trophy

-The Ten Eyck Trophy is awarded to the school amassing the most overall points in a system based on the finishing places of three eights crews.
+The Jim Ten Eyck Memorial Trophy is awarded to the school amassing the most overall points in a system based on the finishing places of three heavyweight eights crews.
 From 1952 through 1973, the winning team was the one with the most points in the varsity, junior varsity and freshman eights.
 Starting in 1974, all races counted in the scoring under a system adopted by the coaches of the Eastern Association of Rowing Colleges.
 More recently, the scoring system was revised to include only three of the four possible eights from each school in the points standings.